Master sergeant: U.S. Marine Corps

 The eighth enlisted grade, ranking above gunnery sergeant and below master gunnery sergeant, sergeant major, and Sergeant Major of the Marine Corps.
 It is equal in grade to first sergeant, and is abbreviated MSgt.
 In the U.S. Marine Corps, master sergeants provide technical leadership as occupational specialists at the E-8 level.
 The rank was created in 1946 after World War II.

-Gunnery Sergeants (E-7) must choose between becoming a Master Sergeant or a First Sergeant.
-While they are both E-8 billets, once a Marine starts down either path, they continue on that path.
-Master Sergeants can be promoted to Master Gunnery Sergeants and First Sergeants to Sergeant Major.
-They are not interchangeable as they are in the US Army.
+Gunnery Sergeants (E-7) must choose between becoming a master sergeant or a first sergeant.
+While they are both E-8 billets, once a marine starts down either path, they continue on that path.
+Master sergeants can be promoted to master gunnery sergeants and first sergeants to sergeant major.
+They are not interchangeable as they are in the U.S. Army.
+This was true until January 2026, when the USMC transitioned nine master sergeants to first sergeant in an E-8 redesignation program in both the active and reserve forces.
+The E-8 redesignation program involves training to ensure that new first sergeants are capable of leading larger groups of Marines and advocating for them, while maintaining discipline and military conduct.
+The USMC has announced that in 2027 they plan to pilot a program to allow first sergeants to transition to master sergeant for greater flexibility.

-Most infantry master sergeants serve as the operations chief of a weapons company, in place of the gunnery sergeant found in the company headquarters of a rifle company.
+Most infantry master sergeants serve as the operations chief of a weapons company or PMOS 0369 Infantry Unit Leader, in place of the gunnery sergeant found in the company headquarters of a rifle company.
 Infantry master sergeants also serve as the assistant operations chief in the S-3 section of the headquarters of an infantry regiment and Marine Expeditionary Unit and in the G-3 section of the headquarters of a Marine Expeditionary Brigade.
 The Marine division and Marine Expeditionary Force headquarters contains two infantry master sergeants, one as the training SNCO and the other as the readiness chief.